TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

-\textbf{SELF} \cite{SELF} SELF leverages training checkpoints akin to \cite{JTT} to infer data belonging to a minority group in a \textit{heldout dataset}, constructed from half of the validation set.
-Specifically, they select data where the prediction discrepancies between the fully trained model and the early stopped model are substantial, then these selected data constitute of the \textit{reweighting dataset} used for fine-tuning the last layer.
-This process involves additional training of the entire model to store checkpoints and perform class-balanced ERM for the two models used for measuring discrepancies, which cannot utilize the ERM-trained model.
-Furthermore, if the proportion of minority examples in the class-balanced ERM training phase is low, the performance of the model may decline because the disagreement-based inference of the data's group information may not work properly.
+\textbf{SELF} \cite{SELF} leverages training checkpoints akin to \cite{JTT} to infer data belonging to a minority group in a holdout dataset, constructed from half of the validation set.
+Specifically, they select data where the prediction discrepancies between the fully trained model and the early stopped model are substantial, then these selected data constitute of the reweighting dataset used for fine-tuning the last layer.
+This process involves additional training of the entire model to store checkpoints of the early stopped model and to perform class-balanced ERM, which cannot utilize the ERM-trained model.
+Furthermore, if the proportion of minority examples in the class-balanced ERM training phase is low, the performance of the model may decline because the disagreement-based inference of the group information can be inaccurate.